gpaux/Mediana/CaseStudy01.md

 ## Count-type endpoint

 The last clinical trial example within Case study 1 deals with a Phase III clinical trial in patients with relapsing-remitting multiple sclerosis (RRMS).
 The trial aims at assessing the safety and efficacy of a single dose of a novel treatment compared to placebo.
 The primary endpoint is the number of new gadolinium enhancing lesions seen during a 6-month period on monthly MRIs of the brain and a smaller number indicates treatment benefit.
-The distribution of such endpoints has been widely studied in the literature and Sormani et al. ([1999a](http://www.jns-journal.com/article/S0022-510X(99)00015-5/abstract), [1999b](http://jnnp.bmj.com/content/66/4/465.long)) showed that a negative binomial distribution provides a relatively good fit to the data.
+The distribution of such endpoints has been widely studied in the literature and Sormani et al. ([1999a](http://www.jns-journal.com/article/S0022-510X(99)00015-5/abstract), [1999b](http://jnnp.bmj.com/content/66/4/465.long)) showed that a negative binomial distribution provides a fairly good fit.

-The table below gives the expected treatment effect in the experimental treatment and placebo arms (the negative binomial distribution is parameterized using the mean rather than the probability of success in each trial).
+The table below gives the expected treatment effect in the experimental treatment and placebo arms (note that the negative binomial distribution is parameterized using the mean rather than the probability of success in each trial).

 <div class="table-responsive">
     <table class="table">